Clicky

 Even when you don’t react or get too heated, you still have to feel your feelings and you may continue to hold on to your pain.
 Sometimes we hurt ourselves trying to address our pain.
 We try to numb it with things that feel good at first and bad later.
 Instead of numbing your pain, think of ways to release it in a healthy way.
 I recommend writing it down.
 Without editing your feelings or your words, let it all out on paper.

 You could also try shifting your mood and releasing your pain with your body.
 From unclenching your jaw to laying down with your legs up against a wall, you may find some relief.
-Our bodies and minds are deeply connected and each affects the other in ways we are still discovering.
-Somatic therapy may be something to consider if you want to explore this connection further.
+Our bodies and minds are deeply connected and each affects the other in ways we are still discovering. may be something to consider if you want to explore this connection further.

 8. Try a reset to cool down.